 “I only hope that we don’t lose sight of one thing – that it was all started by a mouse.” – Walt Disney

-There’s a very special birthday this month (and no, it’s not yours truly).
-On November 18th, 2018, one of the world’s most iconic characters turns 90 years old.
+On November 18th, 2018, one of the world’s most iconic characters turned 90 years old.
 That character?
 The one and only Mickey Mouse!

 From a sketch of a mouse to a worldwide empire, The Walt Disney Company has become one of the most iconic companies of all time, along the way redefining imagination, creativity, and of course, happiness for billions across the globe.
 In fact, one could make the argument that Walt Disney is responsible for more happy memories than any person in human history!